 Music Blog Premiere is a buzzword in the music PR space.
 Many musicians want to get their tracks premiered on music blogs.
 If you take a spin around top music blogs you’ll see exclusive music blog premieres pop up in headlines quite a bit.
 An amended version of this blog post can be found in Ariel’s book The Ultimate Guide to Music Publicity.
 Available for purchase now!

 The following is a guide for everything you need to know about music blog premieres.

 What a Music Blog Premiere IS:

-A premiere is offering a blog exclusive content (i.e. a track, music video, EP stream) in advance of its release.
-The music blog can host solely on their site for an agreed upon period of time (usually 24 hours).
-It can be an excellent tool which can be leveraged within a larger strategy.
+A premiere is offering blog-exclusive content (i.e. a track, music video, EP stream) in advance of its release.
+The music blog can host solely on their site for an agreed-upon period (usually 24 hours).
+It can be an excellent tool that can be leveraged within a larger strategy.

 What a Music Blog Premiere IS NOT:

 A magical key to unlock massive amounts of plays and attention.
 Sadly, we’ve noticed that even though it’s nice to have a music premiere, they don’t attract a massive amount of buzz.

 What You Need for a Music Blog Premiere:

 You cannot get a premiere if you have no exclusive content to give.
 If you have an unreleased track, music video, or album that you are willing to stream, you might consider a premiere as part of your release strategy.
 Note that other content (photos, lyric videos, behind the scenes extras) are not usually content that a blog has any interest in premiering.
 The release of those assets requires different tactics.

 In addition to unreleased content, you will need patience, a strong familiarity with music blogs in your genre, and a sense of where you are in the zeitgeist.